Journal Impact Factor (JIF)

 JIF is the average number of citations received by articles published by a journal.
 The calculation is based on citations received in the current year by articles published in the previous two years.
 JIF should not be used to compare journals in different disciplines.
 Below is an example of the JIF of the Journal of the Learning Sciences:

 5-Year Journal Impact Factor

 The 5-Year Journal Impact Factor is the same as Journal Impact Factor except that its calculation uses citation numbers in the past five years, not two as in the standard Journal Impact Factor.

-Journal metrics published in Journal Citation Reports are calculated based on Web of Science citation data.
-Journal Impact Factor is only available for journals in the Science Citation Index Expanded and Social Sciences Citation Index.
+Journal metrics published in Journal Citation Reports are calculated based on the Web of Science Core Collection.